Literacy

 Digital Frayer Model: Supporting Vocabulary Acquisition With Technology and UDL

 This article explores how an explicitly taught instructional practice that integrates an evidence-based practice with technology impacts vocabulary acquisition for students with learning disabilities.
-It describes an assistive digital spin on the Frayer model and examines how co-teachers can collaboratively use UDL to reduce barriers and address learner variability in an inclusive classroom setting.
+It describes an assistive digital spin on the Frayer model and examines how co-teachers can collaboratively use UDL to reduce barriers and address learner variability in a classroom setting.

 Authors: Robin Dazzeo and Kavita Rao